Three things I know: taking over the family business

-by Knut Haanaes, Frédéric Dalsace, James E. Henderson Published 18 August 2022 in Brain circuits • 3 min read
+by Knut Haanaes, Frédéric Dalsace, James E. Henderson Published August 18, 2022 in Brain Circuits • 3 min read

 It seems everyone is talking the talk on sustainability these days, but are they walking the walk?
 Some companies actually spend more resources on looking green than their actual environmental footprint.
 There are things you can look for to identify greenwashing in your clients and maybe it’s worth examining your own company to ensure you aren’t unintentionally failing in your commitment to sustainable action.